nba556677go/vidur/docs/profiling.md

     1. Checkout branch [`vidur`](https://github.com/nba556677go/sarathi-serve/tree/vidur)
     1. Follow its README to install it.
 ### Add model config
-1. Add a YAML model config for the new model in `vidur/config/model_config.py`.
+1. Add a model config class for the new model in `vidur/config/model_config.py`.
     - Use the model's HuggingFace model id for the file name eg. `data/model_configs/meta-llama/Llama-2-70b-hf.yml`.
     - Refer HuggingFace `config.json` for the model eg. <https://huggingface.co/meta-llama/Llama-2-70b-hf/blob/main/config.json>.
     - Ensure that correct parameters are set in the python file so that the reference transformer model [GPTModel](vidur/profiling/mlp/mlp_impl.py) closely resembles the new model.